Skip to main content

 Live token, throughput, and context HUD

-A compact heads-up display shows tokens in / out, tokens per second, and how close the conversation is to the context window ceiling.
+A compact heads-up display shows tokens in and out, tokens per second, and how close the conversation is to the context window ceiling.
 Context compaction is one click away when the window fills.

 Human-in-the-loop Interruption answers